brittonlaroche/MongoDB-Demos/Stitch/employee/README.md

 ## Overview

 In this short tutorial we are going to create a Human Resources application that tracks changes to employees over time.
 To accomplish this we will modify our blog tutorial by adding fields and using an upsert into a new HR database with an employees collection.
 We will add a trigger to take the new full employee document into one collection, and just the updated fields into a second collection.
+Additonal information on triggers are available here [MongoDB Trigger Documenatation](https://docs.mongodb.com/stitch/triggers/)

 ![Diagram](img/employeeTrigger.jpg "Diagram")